 Gayatri Natrajan’s exposure to HIV, Sexual and Reproductive Health and Rights, and Gender first came when she was appointed the Wake Up Pune Campaign Coordinator from 2007 to 2009.
 Her theatre training and background helped her to develop theatre based HIV interventions for young people in India.
 Gayatri is now a Trustee of The Grassrooted Trust, and focuses on women’s empowerment issues.

 Gayatri has an LLB from ILS Law College in India, a BA in Economics and a Masters in English Literature from the University of Pune.
-She is currently on sabbatical with the view of completing her PhD on societal stigma against prostitution and its impact on sexual pleasure among sex workers and their clients within the state of Maharashtra.
+She is currently on sabbatical and has enrolled with the University of Leeds for a PhD on societal stigma against prostitution and its impact on sexual pleasure among sex workers and their clients within the state of Maharashtra.